-When is the completion date or date of achievement?
+When is the completion date?

-Step 5: Document Your Goal.
+Step 5: Document Your Goal

-Step 6: Make Sure You’re on Track.
+Step 6: Make Sure You’re on track

-You may know what you want but your stated goal just doesn’t feel right.
-If it doesn’t feel right it won’t happen.
+You may know what you want, but your stated goal just doesn’t feel right.
+If it doesn’t feel right, it won’t happen.

 Take a deep breath and relax.
 Close your eyes and take a step into the future and imagine yourself already having achieved your goal.

-In order to succeed in life, we have to have goals.
+To succeed in life, we have to have goals.
 Goals are what drive us as well as guide us on the path to success.